atmelcorp/atmel-software-package/examples/isc/TESTING.md

 ## Start the application (SAMA5D2-XPLAINED)
 --------

-Tested with IAR and GCC (sram ddram configration)
+Tested with IAR and GCC (ddram configration)
 In order to test this example, the process is the following:

  - 'Y' Test YUV mode input